agnosto/fansly-recorder-rs/README.md

 - [ffmpeg](https://ffmpeg.org/) - [adding to path](https://phoenixnap.com/kb/ffmpeg-windows) on windows*.
 - [cargo/rust](https://rustup.rs/)

+*Alternatively on windows, you can install [chocolatey](https://chocolatey.org/install) to install ffmpeg to have it installed to your path

 ## Build/Install

 Prebuilt binaries should be available [here](https://github.com/agnosto/fansly-recorder-rs/releases), should be able to simply unzip the file to get the executable.